18F/unit-testing-node/_pages/components/middleware.md

     }
 ```

-At this point, run the test again, and ensure it passes before moving on to
+Now run the test again and ensure that it passes before moving on to the next
-the next section.
+section.

 ## Testing error cases

-Now it's time to give the "unhappy paths" their due.
-In the first case, we
+It's time now to give the "unhappy paths" their due.
+In the first case, you
 want to validate the behavior when an incoming message matches a rule, but
-getting its reactions fails.
-This is going to look very similar to the case we
+getting the messages's reactions fails.
+This will look very similar to the
-just wrote in the previous section:
+case you just wrote in the previous section:

 ```js
     it('should receive a message but fail to get reactions', function(done) {